Great Fire of London: examine the evidence

 How can we know what happened back in 1666?

-This session is delivered as a workshop, videoconference, virtual classroom.
+Available as: Workshop or online workshop.
 Find out more about the types of session we offer.